Wedding Attire Etiquette

 Coloured Formal Kimono (with three family crests)

 For the attire worn by relatives such as the bride and groom's sisters and aunts, the formal wear for married individuals is usually the black kimono (kurotomesode), but it is also common to choose a colored kimono (irotomesode) that is somewhat less formal than that of the mother or the officiant's wife.
-The irotomesode from Warin is characterized by three family crests, and it can be widely worn not only at wedding banquets but also at various celebratory occasions.
+The irotomesode from BiFU is characterized by three family crests, and it can be widely worn not only at wedding banquets but also at various celebratory occasions.

 Visiting Clothes